maxstubbersfield/me-website/src/_data/documents/privacy_policy_app_en.md

 ###### Involved categories of personal data:

 The Me App offers the functionality to backup the data that you enter into the app during journaling and completing self-reflection exercises.
 During this data processing a copy of your local database is created and encrypted.
-The app lets you export this encrypted backup to a third party data storage location of your choice.
+The app lets you export this encrypted backup to a third party data storage location.
 The encryption of the backup can only be decrypted with the “Recovery Key” that is unique to your user profile and provided to you in the “Settings” section of the Me App.

 ###### Usage of your personal data:

-Since your data is processed and stored encrypted exclusively locally on your smartphone and is not sent to a remote server, your data can not be restored in the event of your smartphone being not functional or available to you anymore.
-Should you change your smartphone an exported and encrypted backup of your data enables you to transfer your data onto your new smartphone.
+Since your data is processed and stored encrypted exclusively locally on your smartphone, your data can not be restored in the event of your smartphone being not functional or available to you anymore.
+Should you change your smartphone an exported and encrypted backup of your data enables you to transfer your data onto a new smartphone.

+With regular automated storage of an encrypted backup, there is no risk of losing personal data due to carelessness.

 ###### Legal basis: